amorfc/nym-transfer/be/README.md

 - **Response content**: This field is up to the response status.
   - **If the request failed**, i.e. _response status = 2_: A UTF-8 encoded string that gives the detail about the failure.
   - **If the request succeeded**, i.e. _response status = 1_: File bytes.

+You can take a look into [the contract test](/be/src/test/java/net/nymtech/server/ServerContractTest.java#L84) that downloads a file for more detail.